Skip to main content

 Read-onlyIdempotent

-Retrieve static routes from a MikroTik router, with filters for active and static-only routes, and pagination.
+List static routes on a MikroTik router with optional filters for active and non-dynamic routes, plus pagination for large result sets.

 Instructions